mdburke/CS602_Spotify_Web_Controller/README.md

 - Use real 'login'
 - Security review - injection, cross-site scripting, etc.
 - Add full support for syncing and history - need a timed job to sync playlist
+- Add access control (username/password?
+Token?) for the API